kyvio/Algorithms/README.md

 # Disclaimer
-The algorithms in this repository are provided for educational purposes only, and the authors do not guarantee their accuracy or suitability for any particular purpose.
-Users should verify their results and comply with API provider's terms of service.
-The authors are not liable for any consequences of using these algorithms.
+Algorithms in this repo are for education only.
+Kyvio is not liable for their accuracy or suitability.
+Users should verify results, follow API terms of service, and Kyvio assumes no responsibility.

 ## Credits